-- 17.1 The wellbeing and relationships, sex and health education subject leader is responsible for monitoring the quality of teaching and learning for the subjects.
+- 17.1 The PSHE and Wellbeing Lead responsible for monitoring the quality of teaching and learning for the subjects.

-- 17.2 The wellbeing and relationships, sex and health education subject leader will conduct subject assessments on an annual basis, which will include a mixture of the following:
+- 17.2 The PSHE and Wellbeing Lead will conduct subject assessments on an annual basis, which will include a mixture of the following:

 - Learning walks

 - Work scrutiny

 - Lesson planning scrutiny

 - Pupil Voice

-- Discussion with teachers

-- 17.3 The wellbeing and relationships, sex and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.
+- 17.3 The PSHE and Wellbeing Lead will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.